Whitehouse112/Paintings-Detection/README.md

 ### Painting retrieval
 Match each detected painting to the paintings DB:
-1. Find KeyPoints and Descriptors with ORB
+1. Find descriptors with ORB
-2. Find best matches between detected paintings and db paintings with BFMatcher (using Hamming Normalization)
+2. Find best matches (BFMatcher with Hamming Normalization)
 3. Find room in which paintings are collocated

+### People detection
+Predict a ROI around each person:
+1. YOLO v3
+2. Discard people in paintings